 The timing model employed in a concurrent assertion specification is based on clock ticks and uses a generalized notion of clock cycles.
 The definition of a clock is explicitly specified by the user and can vary from one expression to another.

 A clock tick is an atomic moment in time that itself spans no duration of time.
-A clock shall tick only once at any simulation time, and the sampled concurrent values for that simulation time are used for evaluation of concurrent assertions in the Observed region. .
+A clock shall tick only once at any simulation time, and the sampled concurrent values for that simulation time are used for evaluation of concurrent assertions in the Observed region.
 In an assertion, the sampled value is the only valid value of a variable at a clock tick.
 Figure 16-1 shows the values of a static module variable req as the clock progresses.
 As explained in 16.5.2 the value of such a variable in the concurrent context is its sampled value.
 The value of signal req is low at clock ticks 1 and 2.
 At clock tick 3, the value is sampled as high and remains high until clock tick 6.
 The sampled value of variable req at clock tick 6 is low and remains low up to and including clock tick 9.
 Notice that the simulation value transitions to high at clock tick 9.
 However, the sampled value at clock tick 9 is low.

 REPLACE